mushishi78/consequence/README.md

 The `<<` operation may be thought of as the 'pipe' operation.

-It calls the proc given to it, but ignores it's return value:
+It calls the argument's `#call` method, but ignores the return value:

 ``` ruby
 Foo[0] << ->(v) { v + 1 } # Foo[0]